AMN-SHK/UnibotFM/data/nlu.md

 - ucoe is what
 - what means ucoe
 - ucoe meaning
+- ucoe fullform
+- ucoe abbreviation

 ## intent:college_timing
 - What are the college timings?
 - college timings
 - college timing
 - can i get the working hours of the college
+- when is college open
+- when are holidays
+- when is college closed
+- holidays
+- weekend holidays
+- college reporting time

 ## intent:anti_ragging
--  What is the anti-ragging policy of the college?
+- What is the anti-ragging policy of the college
 - Anti ragging policy
-- How does college deal with nati ragging
+- How does college deal with ragging
 - How does college deal with anti ragging
+- ragging
+- anti ragging
+- bullying
+- anti bullying

 ## intent:academic_calendar
 - Academic Calendar
-- No. of instructional days of even semester year 2019-2020
+- No. of instructional days of even semester year 2021-22
-- List of holidays in even semester 2019-2020
+- List of holidays in even semester 2021-22
-- Show the academic calendar for even semester year 2019-2020
+- Show the academic calendar for even semester year 2021-22
 - Number of holidays
 - List of holidays
-- acadamic calendar for this year
+- academic calendar for this year
-- acadmic calendar
+- academic calendar
 - holiday list
+- academic holidays
+- instructional days
+- how many instructional days
+- how many holidays

 ## intent:attendance
-- What are the attendance criteria?
+- What are the attendance criteria
 - attendance criteria in college
 - attendance criteria
 - What is attendance criteria
 - What is the minimum attendance required?
+- how much attendance is required
+- minimum attendance
+- attendance
+- least attendance percentage
+- minimum attendance percentage
+- attendance percentage

 ## intent:naac_grade
-- Does college is affiliated with Naac ?
+- Does college is affiliated with Naac
+- is college affiliated to naac
 - What naac grade is college have
 - college is awarded with which grade by naac
 - naac grade
-- nacc
+- naac
 - naac accrediation
 - Naac Accrediation
+- National Assessment and Accreditation Council
+- National Assessment and Accreditation Council grade
+- National Assessment and Accreditation Council accrediation

 ## intent:college_type
-- is college aided ?
+- is college aided
-- is college unaided ?
+- is college unaided
+- is college autonomous
 - aided
 - unaided
 - what type of college is
 - aided college or unaided
 - college type
+- autonomous

 ## intent:affiliated
 - is college affiliated with MU
 - is college affiliated with Mumbai University
-- college affiliated with MU ?
+- college affiliated with MU
-- mumbai university affiliated ?
+- mumbai university affiliated
 - affliated with MU
+- college affiliation
+- which university college is affiliated to
+- is college affiliated to pune university
+- college is affiliated to which university
+- affiliation
+- affiliated
+- mumbai university
+- mumbai university affiliation

 ## intent:course_duration
 - what is course duration
 - duration of course
 - Duration of IT Course
 - Duration of comps course
+- Duration of aiml course
+- Duration of data course
+- Duration of civil course
 - duration of the course
+- duration of courses
+- how many years for courses
+- 4 years or 3 years for be

 ## intent:ict_classroom
 - how this college implement ICT tools in teaching and learning